mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 In the first week of my search, one candidate answered the screening questions pretty well, but I still had reservations.
 They were the best I'd seen so far, but I wanted to see more options.
 I told them that I was going to have a decision for them in a few weeks, and I put them in the `maybe-trial-hire` folder.
 I ended up finding a candidate who was a better match, so I later told the "maybe" candidate I went with someone else.

-I've started a trial hire now, but I'm still keeping this folder in case it doesn't work out.
-I'm transparent with candidates that I'm already running a trial hire but  they can continue with their application and they'll be in my shortlist if I hire additional support later or they can pause where they are and resume later.

 After I hired my first support engineer, I realized it would be too hard to run a trial hire with multiple candidates.
 With developers, I can run multiple trial hires at once becase I can just give them separate tasks.
 It felt too dog-eat-dog to have multiple support engineers seeing each other's answers on the help forum and knowing that they're competing for the same job.

+I'm still keeping the `maybe-trial-hire` folder in case I add support engineers in a few months.
+I'm transparent with candidates that I'm already running a trial hire but  they can continue with their application and they'll be on my shortlist if I hire additional support later.
+Alternatively, I give them the option to pause their appication and resume later.

 ### trial-hire